Tattoo Pain vs Laser Tattoo Removal Pain

 Tattoos and the possibility of pain is one of the biggest questions people have before getting inked.
 You found an artist you like, a design you love, and now you’re concerned about the pain factor.

 While everyone’s experience with getting a tattoo differs, some generalizations can be made when exploring the least and most painful locations for a tattoo.
 Factors like size and style (whether there is much shading or not) will also impact the level of pain you may experience.

 Thinking about tattoo pain, you might also consider what the experience would be like to get your tattoo removed or even faded for a cover-up.
 There are some similarities between these experiences, but they also have their differences.
-Read on as we go through the best and worst places to get a tattoo, and how tattoo pain relates to laser tattoo removal.

 Before looking at specific body parts, let’s review some of the factors that can affect if a tattoo will be painful or not.
 Apart from your personal threshold for pain, these factors will impact how getting a tattoo feels:

 - Experience (if you’ve gotten tattoos before or not)

 These are just a few factors that are worth considering as you decide whether to get your new ink.
 It’s also important to keep in mind that your reaction could change throughout the process depending on what’s being done and where it’s placed.

 Now that we have the basics covered let’s get into the specifics of tattoo placements and pain.

 Let’s go ahead and get the worst out of the way.
 Here are some of the most painful areas on your body to get a tattoo.
 Pain in the following areas is generally high to severe because they are close to bones without much fat, have many nerve endings, and/or thinner skin.